loknathredyy/Basic-Data-structures-and-Data-types-of-Javascript-with-Code-Examples/README.md

     }
 }
 ```
-## 5.Hash table:
+## 5. Hash table:
 A hash table is a key-value data structure.
 Due to the lightning speed of querying a value through key, it is commonly used in Map, Dictionary or Object data structures.
 As shown in the graph above, the hash table uses a hash function to convert keys into a list of numbers, and these numbers serve as the values of corresponding keys.
 To get value using key is dashingly fast, time complexity can achieve O(1).
-The same keys must return the same values — this is the basis of the hash function.<br>
+The same keys must return the same values — this is the basis of the hash function.

 The hash table has the following methods:

 * add: Add a key-value pair
 * remove: Delete a key-value pair
-* lookup: Find a corresponding value using a key<br>
+* lookup: Find a corresponding value using a key

 **Example:**
 ```
 function HashTable() {